Natalie Evans: Reintroduction and marriage to Barry Evans

 After a four-year absence, Lucy Speed decided that she wanted to return to the series.
 She mentioned this to her former castmate Ross Kemp, who played Grant Mitchell in the serial and he initiated contact between Speed and then executive-producer, Matthew Robinson.
-Robinson had been thinking of introducing a new love-interest for the character Barry Evans (Shaun Williamson) and he had already considered the possibility that the love interest could be Natalie.
-Speed has commented "It was good timing.
+Robinson had been thinking of introducing a new love-interest for the character Barry Evans (Shaun Williamson), and Robinson had already considered the possibility that the love interest could be Natalie.
+Speed has commented, "It was good timing.
 He thought I and the character fit the bill".
 Natalie made her reappearance on-screen on 8 March 1999 and a relationship between the two characters was developed.
 A friendship was also re-established between the characters Natalie and Bianca in a special four-hander episode – although "the closeness was never quite the same".

 Natalie's relationship with Barry Evans- frequently described as a "bumbling buffoon" – was central to the character upon her return to the serial.
 Speed has explained her character's initial attraction to Barry: "I think it has a lot to do with her childhood.
 Natalie really adored her dad but he couldn't put up with that horrible wife of his, Andrea… and so he walked out on the family.
 Andrea is a total nightmare control freak, and it says a lot about who Natalie is, why she had no confidence in herself.
 Her mother probably emotionally abused her.
 So Barry represented safety and a secure family environment…She feels safe with him and she felt she made the right choice at the time, although of course she was apprehensive about it".